Justin Bieber Did NOT Pick Boat Party Females Like ‘Cattle,’ No ‘Sexual Favors’

 Roze, who says she “wouldn’t class herself as a Belieber,” told Daily Mail Australia that the boat party did include group drinking games and said she had a “personal chat” with the “Sorry” singer.

-While Cook shot down the Herald Sun’s outlandishly false “cattle,” “too ugly” and “too fat” rumor and “sexual favours” claims as “definitely not true,” she did confirm that the Herald Sun’s reveal that one Melbourne boat company were angry that Bieber used a different boat at the last minute to avoid paparazzi is true.
+While Cook shot down the Herald Sun’s outlandishly false “cattle,” “too ugly” and “too fat” rumor and “sexual favours” claims as “definitely not true,” she did confirm that the Herald Sun’s reveal that one Melbourne boat company was angry that Bieber used a different boat at the last minute to avoid paparazzi is true.

 “We did move boats, yes,” the model blogger told the Daily Mail, adding that this was done “simply because of the media knowing our location originally.”